syslog-ng/syslog-ng.github.io/doc/_admin-guide/100_TLS-encrypted_message_transfer/004_TLS_options.md

 *Description:* In case the OCSP stapling verification is enabled, syslog-ng OSE requests the server to return its OCSP status.
 This status response is verified by syslog-ng OSE using the trust store configured by the ca-file(), ca-dir(), or the pkcs12-file() options.

-**NOTE:** RFC 6961 multi-stapling and TLS 1.3-provided multiple responses are currently not validated, only the peer certificate is verified.
+**NOTE:** RFC-6961 multi-stapling and TLS 1.3-provided multiple responses are currently not validated, only the peer certificate is verified.
 {: .notice--info}

 ### Example: OCSP stapling verification